ST10085639/ST10085639-PROG6212-CMCS/README Part 2.md

 **Functions:**
 - Displays all claims from users with their details.
 - Admins can update each claim’s status (Approved, Pending, Rejected).
-- Enables filtering and sorting for easier management.

 (Visual Studios, 2025)